Chen Chen

 “Visually vivid, erotic, and intimate.” –Library Journal

 Chen Chen is the author of When I Grow Up I Want to Be a List of Further Possibilities (BOA Editions, 2017), which won the A. Poulin Jr. Poetry Prize, Thom Gunn Award for Gay Poetry, and the GLCA New Writers Award.
-Chen is also the author of Your Emergency Contact Is Experiencing An Emergency (BOA Editions, 2022).
-In this highly anticipated second collection, Chen continues his investigation of family, both blood and chosen, examining what one inherits and what one invents, as a queer Asian American living through an era of Trump, mass shootings and the COVID-19 pandemic.
-Hybrid in form and set in New England, West Texas and a landlocked province of China, among other places, Your Emergency Contact Has Experienced an Emergency offers an insatiable curiosity about how it is we keep finding ways to hold onto one another.
+In his much anticipated second collection, Your Emergency Contact Is Experiencing An Emergency (BOA Editions, 2022), Chen continues his investigation of family, both blood and chosen, examining what one inherits and what one invents, as a queer Asian American living through an era of Trump, mass shootings and the COVID-19 pandemic.
+Hybrid in form and set in New England, West Texas, and a landlocked province of China, among other places, Your Emergency Contact Has Experienced an Emergency offers an insatiable curiosity about how it is we keep finding ways to hold onto one another.

 Longlisted for the National Book Award, When I Grow Up I Want to Be a List of Further Possibilities was also a finalist for the Lambda Literary Award for Gay Poetry, and was named one of the best of 2017 by The Brooklyn Rail, Entropy, Library Journal, and others.
 About the collection, Stephanie Burt says,“As Chen’s younger self had to escape from constricting familial expectations (become a lawyer, marry a woman, buy a house), the adult writer has to escape from the constrictions of autobiography, into hyperbole, stand-up comedy, fairy tale, twisted pastoral.
 It’s easy to imagine a young reader seeing himself here as he had not seen himself in poems before.”
-He is the author of two chapbooks, Set the Garden on Fire (Porkbelly Press, 2015) and Kissing the Sphinx (Two of Cups Press, 2016).
+He is the author of three chapbooks, Set the Garden on Fire (Porkbelly Press, 2015), Kissing the Sphinx (Two of Cups Press, 2016), and Explodingly Yours (Ghost City Press, 2023).

 In an interview with NPR, Chen explained, “‘I felt like I couldn’t be Chinese and American and gay all at the same time.
 I felt like the world I was in was telling me that these had to be very separate things.’
 As someone who was struggling with his sexuality and thinking about identity— with immigrant parents and wondering how to come out, ‘Poems were a way for those different experiences to come together, for them to be in the same room.'”